arghanath007/MBA/TIPS.md

 1) Attempt -> 16-17 questions -> Try to get 40+ marks.
 [Greens]
 2) Have to do good as it is the 1st section.
+3) 40+ Marks -> Either 2-3RC with 5-6VA questions OR 4RCs with 75% accuracy.

 ### RC